Places to Learn Black History in Charlotte

 Neighborhood: Uptown

-Uptown Charlotte’s Second Ward was once home to a predominantly Black neighborhood known as Brooklyn.
-In the late 1800s, the area was a haven for emancipated enslaved people who desired nothing more than living their lives as free men and women.
-Residents built schools, libraries, churches and small businesses in order to construct their new lives.
+Uptown’s Second Ward was once home to a predominantly Black neighborhood known as Brooklyn.
+In the late 1800s, the area was a haven for emancipated enslaved people who desired nothing more than to live their lives as free people Residents built schools, libraries, churches and businesses in order to construct their new lives.
 Considered the Black Wall Street of Charlotte, the neighborhood and its residents experienced much success.
 Unfortunately, between the 1960s and 1970s, the neighborhood was razed as part of a development initiative.

 Charlotte Museum of History

-Just behind the Charlotte Museum of History sits The Hezekiah Alexander Rock House, the oldest surviving house in Mecklenburg County.
-The structure, built around 1774, is representative of the Revolutionary period during which it was built and was constructed by the 17 enslaved people who lived and worked on the farm with the Alexander family.
+Just behind the Charlotte Museum of History sits the Alexander Rock House, the oldest surviving house in Mecklenburg County.
+The structure, built around 1774, was constructed by the 17 enslaved people who lived and worked on the farm with the Alexander family.

 Dunhill Hotel